Expand description

 assert_eq!(array.values(), &[1, 0, 3])

-It is also possible to write generic code.
-For example, the following is generic over all primitively typed arrays
+It is also possible to write generic code for different concrete types.
+For example, since the following function is generic over all primitively typed arrays, when invoked the Rust compiler will generate specialized implementations with optimized code for each concrete type.

 fn sum<T: ArrowPrimitiveType>(array: &PrimitiveArray<T>) -> T::Native